Abhib007/delta-demo/README.md

 # delta-demo
-This is demo for demo for git and demo class
+This is demo for demo for git and demo class.